Pieris japonica 'Variegata'

 How to Grow and Care

-As they are originally from a forested habitat they do best in dappled shade.
-Strong sun in early spring can burn the tender new growth.
-They will not do too well in full shade as they won’t produce as many flowers and the color of the new growth won’t be as intense.
-They need well-drained but moisture retentive humus-rich acid soil.
-If you have an alkaline soil you will have to grow it in a pot; you can add ericaceous compost and feed and mulch with pine needles but it will only be temporary and an alkaline soil will always be an alkaline soil.
+As they are originally from a forested habitat, they do best in dappled shade.
+Intense sun in early spring can burn the tender new growth.
+They will not do too well in full shade as they won't produce as many flowers, and the color of the new growth won't be as intense.
+They need well-drained but moisture-retentive humus-rich acid soil.
+If you have alkaline soil, you will have to grow it in a pot; you can add ericaceous compost and feed and mulch with pine needles, but it will only be temporary alkaline soil will always be alkaline soil.

-They are a hardy shrub but it may need some protection from late frosts which will burn the new growth and flowers.
-The frost probably won’t kill the plant but it will mar the spring display which is usually the main reason it is grown.
+They are hardy shrubs, but they may need some protection from late frosts, which will burn the new growth and flowers.
+The frost probably won't kill the plant, but it will mar the spring display, which is usually the main reason it is grown.